 Oceans cover over 70% of the Earth’s surface.
 They feed us, regulate our climate and are a road that connects us all.
 Satellite and airborne technology offer enhanced possibilities to monitor with detailed granularity their health.
-This article explores some of the ways in which marine ecosystem management has been boosted by remote sensing technology.
+How can we harness the power of satellites to better understand oceans and marine ecosystem management systems?

 Plastic Trash Tracking: Story of an Open Ocean Cleanup

-The Ocean Cleanup is an ambitious non-profit organization that develops advanced technologies to rid the world’s oceans of plastic.
+The Ocean Cleanup is an ambitious non-profit organisation that develops advanced technologies to rid the world’s oceans of plastic.
 They have pioneered a passive drifting system comprising of floating tubes that captures plastic debris and trash from the Ocean’s surface by following natural currents.
 They aim to clean up half the Great Pacific Garbage Patch, located between California and Hawaii, in 5 years’ time.

 Pinpointing the location of plastics is one of the major challenges, according to a spokesperson: “We know more or less where it is, but the stuff is always moving.
 That’s where remote sensing comes in.”